Cellular Flow

 Past Paradigms

 Virtually all implementations of significant change or transformation will meet resistance due to past paradigms.
-The team designing the cell must be enthusiatic, open-minded, and capable.
-This first cell created will be judged and will set the precedence for the workcell principle and Six Sigma program going forward.
+The team designing the cell must be enthusiastic, open-minded, and capable.
+This first cell created will be judged and will set the precedent for the workcell principle and Six Sigma program going forward.

 Success Factors